Maria's Cookbook

 • Salt and pepper, to taste

-6. Once cooked, transfer the chops to a serving dish, garnish with chopped parsley, and serve hot.
+4. Transfer to a serving dish, scatter with parsley, and serve hot.

 Tags: pork chops